alexanderwendt/sklearn_ml_toolbox/README.md

 # The Machine Learning Toolbox
 Complete process of data preparation, data analysis, model training and prediction of unknown data.
 The machine learning toolbox is supposed to be used for primary small and middle structured datasets.
 In this toolbox, a stock index prediction example is provided to show how to use the tools.
 The tools contains several methods collected from different sources like stack overflow.
 The purpose is to have a comprehensive set of tools to handle many types of data.
 Methods that have been copied are referenced by the url.

+## Learning Algorithms
+SKlearn is the main library used.

+## System setup
+Create the environment in sub folder 81_Setup/environment.yml to setup the environment.

 ## File Structure
 The file structure is used as a template to adapt to an arbitrary dataset